-Shih Tzu’s are born with a fluffy coat that more resembles down than fur.
+Shih Tzu is born with a fluffy coat resembling down fur.
 The adult coat will begin to grow at four months, and by nine to twelve months, the double-layered adult coat (a thin short undercoat and a longer topcoat) fills out.

 When fully grown, the Shih Tzu coat comes down to the floor; however, this coat length is usually limited to the show ring since it is not practical for pets.
 Traditionally pet cuts keep the hair shorter to prevent matting and to keep the coat cleaner.
 Maintaining a shorter coat requires grooming every four to six weeks.

 Shih Tzu Shedding

 Shih Tzu shedding is very similar to how humans shed hair.